sessap/contextualgames/README.md

 pip install -r requirements.txt
 ```

-The script `ContextualRouting\Repeated_Routing.py` reproduces the results of the paper, simulating the repeated game between the agents in the network.
-The chosen routing algorithm should be manually specified as a parameter (Line 38 in the script).
+The script `ContextualRouting\Repeated_Routing.py` simulates the repeated traffic routing game between the agents in the network.
+The routing algorithm to be used by the agents should be manually specified as a parameter (Line 38 in the script).
-Time-averaged losses and congestion can be plotted running `ContextualRouting\Plotting.py`.
+Resulting time-averaged losses and congestion can be plotted running `ContextualRouting\Plotting.py`.